 The player can leave vehicles and move around as The Pilot, who can enter other vehicles as needed.
 Different vehicles have their uses and weaknesses.
 Once the carrier’s path is clear, the player is free to enter the Blast Corps semi to end the level, or continue exploring.
 Successfully completing a carrier level unlocks the levels around it.
 Players can choose whether to continue with the next carrier level or complete a number of side missions.

 Certain buildings in the level contain survivors, which once freed will be picked up automatically by the Blast Corps chopper.
-Scattered across the levels are small objects the light up as the player passes over them called Radiation Dispersal Units (RDUs).
+Scattered across the levels are small objects that light up as the player passes over them called Radiation Dispersal Units (RDUs).
 There are also special (and more rare) collectables such as communication devices that unlock additional levels, and scientists that are required for later missions.

 Players receive medals on a level to show progress.
 Clearing the path for the carrier earns a gold medal, and then a second medal is given depending on the number of survivors, buildings destroyed, and RDUs collected by the player.
 After the initial clear, the player can enter the level without a time limit and search for all of the collectables for 100% completion.